 Cost of shows differ from theatre complex to theatre complex, and sometimes are even free!
-Consult each theatre's website, or check with national ticket tout, Computicket.
+Consult each theatre's website, or check with Computicket.

 Length of stay

-Bank on an evening, and throw in a dinner and post-show cappucino too.
+Bank on an evening, and throw in a dinner and post-show cappuccino too.

 What to pack